LivePersonInc/knowledge-center-archive/_release/November 2021/week-of-november-10th.md

 ![](img/week-of-november-10th-2021-1.png)

 Brand admins can access iHub in the left navigation of Conversational Cloud.
-Access Integration Hub now!
+Access Integration Hub today!